George Julnes Endowed Social Betterment Conference Award

 • Enriching evaluation theory or practice with ideas from other disciplines, professions, or schools of thought

-To apply, you will be required to (1) submit an abstract for a relevant paper proposal in response to the AEA annual call for conference proposals (either an individual paper proposal or a paper submitted as part of a panel proposal), (2) indicate during the proposal process your desire to be considered for this award, and (3) complete the accompanying application.
-Note that you may have one or more co-authors but you must be the lead author/submitter of the paper to be eligible.
+Application Process: To apply, you will be required to (1) submit an abstract for a relevant multi-paper, panel, or demonstration proposal in response to the AEA annual call for conference proposals and (2) complete the accompanying application.
+Note that you may have one or more co-authors but you must be the lead author/submitter to be eligible.

 During the application process, you will be asked to share and respond to the following: